ollernn/cloud-homelab-v2/docs/03-dockerization.md

 This makes the application easier to run consistently across local development, servers and cloud environments.

+Dockerization is an important step because the same container image can be used locally and later deployed to Azure.

 ## Purpose

 Dockerization is used in this project to package the application together with its runtime environment.